 Are you tired of driving out of town for groceries?
 Do you want to support local farms and local small businesses?
 Do you want a neighborhood grocery store with a great selection of fresh, natural, organic, specialty and sustainably-grown products?
 Do you want to shop in a store with friendly, knowledgeable staff?
+Do you want to keep your food dollars local?
 If you answered YES to any of these questions, then you should become a SunCoast owner!

-From market data and our own survey, we know that thousands of residents in Imperial Beach and surrounding communities are doing some, or all, of their shopping at grocery stores — such as Trader Joe’s, Whole Foods, and Sprouts — that are miles away from their homes.
-In our survey of over 400 residents, 77% said they buy most of their food outside of their neighborhood.
+- Keeping food dollars local–From market data and our own survey, we know that thousands of residents in Imperial Beach and surrounding communities are doing some, or all, of their shopping at grocery stores — such as Trader Joe’s, Whole Foods, and Sprouts — that are miles away from their homes.
+In our survey of over 400 residents, 73% said they buy most of their food outside of their neighborhood.

-4. Support local farms, producers and small businesses
+- Supports local farms, producers and small businesses.

 SunCoast plans to offer quality food at reasonable prices.
 In addition, like many co-ops, we plan to have a Healthy Staples program that will offer a variety of commonly used foods at, or near, cost to make each shopping trip as affordable as possible.
 Although some of the wholesome and healthy food sold at the co-op may cost a little more than highly processed or factory-farmed food, those costs can be offset by better health and fewer miles driven to shop out-of-town.